DanielDev200/tech_notes/NGINX.md

 # NGINIX

 Messing with Nginix was DIFFICULT.
 TLDR is that web apps cannot be served from /root.
-Instead use /var/www
+Instead use /var/www and create that path if it doesn't exist.

 Here is the summary of what went wrong: